The Points Guy

 • Free employee cards, while Amex charges $195 per additional cardholder

-The Amex Business Platinum still has valuable perks, especially for those who frequently book premium airfare through Amex Travel, but for most business owners looking for ease, flexibility, and stronger lounge benefits, the Venture X Business is the better option.
+The Amex Business Platinum still has valuable perks, especially for those who frequently book premium airfare through Amex Travel, but for most business owners looking for ease, flexibility, and stronger lounge benefits, the Capital One Venture X Business is the better option.

 If you want a business travel card that delivers premium perks, strong rewards, and simplified expense management, the Capital One Venture X Business is the smarter choice.